Finkel & Fernandez, LLP

-Fern J.Finkel, Esq. is an elder law attorney with her office in downtown Brooklyn.
+Fern J.Finkel, Esq. is an elder law attorney and partner at Finkel & Fernandez, LLP.

 She has specialized in elder law and guardianships since 1998 and been in